By Vinay Gupta – Technical Consultant

 Recreational traffic: Abundant traffic resulting from recent trends in Internet radio, MP3 and P2P downloads, instant messaging, Facebook, Skype, web browsing, interactive gaming, and more.

 Voice/ Video/ Data Network convergence: One network that supports voice, video, and data.
-Their variety in bandwidth demands and performance requirements.
+Their variety of bandwidth demands and performance requirements.

 Webification: Applications with web-based user interfaces.
 Typically consumes 5 to 10 times more bandwidth than thick clients.